France - Data Protection Overview

 - personal data is transmitted by an administrative authority to an intelligence service.
 In this case, data subjects are not entitled to be informed of this transmission (this exception has been added to Article 48 of the Act by and the Law on the prevention of acts of terrorism and intelligence Law No. 2021-998 of 30 July 2021).

-- navigation on a website can no longer be considered as a valid expression of the user's consent.
+- navigation on a website can no longer be considered a valid expression of the user's consent.
 Individuals must explicitly consent to the placement of cookies by a clear positive action.
-Otherwise, cookies or tracers cannot be placed on their device;
+Otherwise, cookies or trackers cannot be placed on their device;

-- withdrawal of consent should be easy and possible at any time;
+- withdrawal of consent should be as easy as to give consent and possible at any time;

-- individuals must be clearly informed of the purposes of the trackers before they consent, as well as the consequences of accepting or refusing them.
-Individuals must be informed of the identity of all actors using cookies on their devices; and
+- individuals must be clearly informed of the purposes of the trackers before they consent, as well as the consequences of accepting or refusing them;

-- the organisations operating the trackers must be able to provide, at any time, proof of the valid collection of the user's consent.
+- the organizations operating the trackers must be able to demonstrate, at any time, the valid collection of the user's consent.

-Finally, in a decision dated 19 June 2020, the Conseil d'Etat ruled that the CNIL could not impose a general and absolute ban on making access to a website conditional on the consent to the deposit of trackers for targeted advertising purposes.
-Consequently, CNIL has amended its Cookies Guidelines, but only on that particular aspect.
+Finally, in a decision dated June 19, 2020, the Council of State ruled that CNIL could not impose a general and absolute ban on making access to a website conditional on the consent to the deposit of trackers for targeted advertising purposes (i.e. suppression of the provision of the guidelines prohibiting the practice of 'cookie walls').
+Consequently, the CNIL has amended its Cookies Guidelines, but only on that particular aspect.